Close to Nature at Arowhon Pines in Canada’s Algonquin Park

 Created in 1893, Algonquin Park is a wildlife sanctuary for many moose, along with bears, wolves, beavers and more.
 It was established to protect the headwaters of five major rivers: the Muskoka, Little Madawaska River (including Opeongo), Amable du Fond River, Petawawa River, and South rivers.

-Take a socially-distanced breather by the lake / Photo credit: Carolyn Ray
+The perfect place for relaxation by the lake / Photo credit: Carolyn Ray

-The story of Arowhon begins in the 1930s, when entrepreneur Lillian Kates decided to build a lodge to accommodate parents visiting her nearby Camp Arowhon, near Huntsville, Ontario, which sits on the Canadian Shield.
+The story of Arowhon Pines begins in the 1930s, when entrepreneur Lillian Kates decided to build a lodge to accommodate parents visiting her nearby Camp Arowhon, near Huntsville, Ontario, which sits on the Canadian Shield.
 My family had cottages on nearby Lake of Bays for decades; I can attest that it is a place that is absolutely ice-cold in the winter and hot and humid in the summers.
 For many years, it was accessible only by train, which makes the story of Arowhon’s founding even more amazing.

 As legend goes, Lillian hired and fired four architects before she found someone who could design a lodge organic to the site.
 Theresa, one of the current owners, shared an article with me from Saturday Night Magazine written in 1976, which said: “If there’s any justice, one of the next legends to be told around Algonquin Park campfires will deal with a feisty woman named Lillian Kates.
 She’s eighty–six now, and almost no one calls her Lillian.
 She’s Mrs. Kates or Granny.
 In 1934, in the midst of the depression, she took over a failing children’s camp on Tepee Lake in the park.
 In those days, there was no road to the Pines.
 No power tools either…only axes, cross cut-cut saws, a hand winch, and a team of horses to hoist into place the building enormous central iron chimney.”